Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Proposed Method

-Capturing nighttime images naturally flooded with large amount of noise distracts the visual perception, hence noise removal is an indispensable part for unsupervised low-light recovery.
-In the following, we attempt to explore the noise intensity distribution of low-light input from its intrinsic properties (e.g., gradient information), and develop a self-calibrated noise remover to bootstrap the image to remove the intrinsic noise in an unsupervised manner. \begin{thm} The gradient characteristics of image can reflect the distribution of potential noise.
-Thus, we use the higher order gradient of the image to estimate the noise intensity.
-After a rigorous theoretical derivation the following equation is given \footnote{Further details and comprehensive proof are provided in the supplementary materials.} : \end{thm} Here, $\nabla^{n} \mathbf{x}$ represents the $n$-order image gradient.
-Given an image with pixel coordinate position $p$, the gradient can be computed as $\nabla\mathbf{x}(p)= \mathbf{x}(p)-\mathbf{x}(p+1)$, and for $n>1$, it can be calculated recursively using $\nabla^{n} \mathbf{x}(p)=\nabla^{n-1} \mathbf{x}(p)-\nabla^{n-1} \mathbf{x}(p+1)$.
+Prior research has demonstrated that estimating noise intensity is beneficial for denoising.
+In the following, we attempt to explore the noise intensity distribution of low-light input from its intrinsic properties (e.g., gradient information), and develop a self-calibrated denoiser to bootstrap the image to remove the intrinsic noise in an unsupervised manner.